adugast/netlink/README.md

 ## Introduction

-Netlink is a netlink API.
+The Netlink socket family is a Linux kernel interface used for inter-process communication (IPC) between both the kernel and userspace processes, and between different userspace processes.

+My netlink API project aims to provides functions to manipulates netlink connections/messages easier.

 ## Setting up netlink example